The web application does not filter user-controlled input for executable script disguised using doubling of the involved characters.

 Resolve all filtered input to absolute or canonical representations before processing.

-Carefully check each input parameter against a rigorous positive specification (whitelist) defining the specific characters and format allowed.
+Carefully check each input parameter against a rigorous positive specification (allowlist) defining the specific characters and format allowed.
 All input should be neutralized, not just parameters that the user is supposed to specify, but all data in the request, including tag attributes, hidden fields, cookies, headers, the URL itself, and so forth.
 A common mistake that leads to continuing XSS vulnerabilities is to validate only fields that are expected to be redisplayed by the site.
 We often encounter data from the request that is reflected by the application server or the application that the development team did not anticipate.
 Also, a field that is not currently reflected may be used by a future developer.
 Therefore, validating ALL parts of the HTTP request is recommended.

 Strategy: Output Encoding